Frequently asked questions regarding the graduate development program.

 How many positions are available?

-The number varies each year, however over the last few years we have recruited 30–40 graduates each year.
-Having a relatively small cohort, has enabled the cohort to become a really tight-knit group and the ELP team is able to provide really personable support throughout the year.
-It is not a tick and flick exercise here!
+The number of positions varies each year.
+Over the last few years, we have recruited around 35 to 50 graduates each year.
+Having a relatively small cohort, has enabled our graduates to really get to know each other and form friendships and made it possible for us to provide tailored support throughout the year.

 I am having difficulties with my online application, what should I do?